palashkulsh/jira-cmd/README.md

 		-d --description <description>  Issue description
 		-a --assignee <assignee>        Issue assignee

+Using Jira JQL
+	get issues for jql eg. jira jql "YOUR_JQL_OR_JQL_SHORTCUT" when using a particular jql frequently , you can save that jql in ~/.jira/config.json,an example jql is saved there with key reported
+  * eg .  jira jql reported would run the jql written against reported key [saved by default ] in ~/.jira/config.json

+	Usage: jql [options] [query]
+	Options:

+    -h, --help           output usage information
+    -c, --custom <name>  Filter by custom jql saved in jira config

+Using jira sprint functionality, you can

+  * get issues tagged in a sprint eg. jira sprint -r YOUR_RAPIDBOARD -s STRING_TO_SEARCH_IN_SPRINT_NAME
+  * tag an issue in a sprint eg. jira sprint -a YOUR_ISSUE_KEY -i YOUR_SPRINT_ID
+  * tag multiple issues from JQL to a sprint .
+Eg. jira sprint -j YOUR_JQL_OR_JQL_SHORTCUT -i YOUR_SPRINT_ID

+Usage: sprint [options]

+	Options:
+    -h, --help                  output usage information
+    -r, --rapidboard <name>     Rapidboard to show sprints for -s, --sprint <name>         Sprint to show the issues -a, --add <projIssue>       Add project issue to sprint -i, --sprintId <sprintId>   Id of the sprint
+    -j, --jql <jql>             Id of the sprint

 Each command have individual usage help (using --help or -h)